Authenticate with Tango API

 Note:

-You can generate up to two credentials at a given time and deactivate a credential if it is no longer required.
+You can generate up to two credentials at a given time and deactivate a credential if it's no longer required.
 It provides an option for you to rotate credentials when needed.
-For security reasons, you are encouraged to rotate your credentials periodically.
+For security reasons, you're encouraged to rotate your credentials periodically.

 Step 2: Acquire a token